-How would we even live without social media?
-In a world where our phones are the first and last thing we see every morning and night, it's no wonder social media can affect our relationships, both online and offline.
-"Research shows that, on average, we spend two or more hours a day on social media," explains communication expert and author Leslie Shore.
-She warns that fostering relationships online can hurt our relationships offline, but they can also make us less able to communicate.
-"Those that have limited experience in reading people do not have the same level of social intelligence previous generations possess.
+Expert and author Leslie Shore explains that the time we spend on social media can affect our abilities to communicate with those we care about.
+"Research shows that, on average, we spend two or more hours a day on social media," Shore says.
+She warns that fostering relationships online can hurt our relationships offline.
+"Those who have limited experience in reading people do not have the same level of social intelligence [that] previous generations possess.
 If this becomes the new normal, building strong, deep relationships will take more time and will be more difficult to maintain."

 Be Extra Careful in Early Relationship Stages

-Always Keep Your Loved Ones Top of Mind
+Always Keep Your Loved Ones First in Mind

-While there is always risk in navigating social media and relationships, there are also ways to ensure that your communication stays strong: "Stay truly connected to those who matter," explains Shore.
+"Stay truly connected to those who matter," she says.
 "Don't wish your family a happy birthday on Facebook—pick up the phone or make the trip to see them.
 Instead of sending invites, thank you cards, and holiday cards online, send your loved ones something they can keep forever."